Lion of Venice: Origin

 The Lion, in its present form, is a composite of different pieces of bronze created at very different times, building upon ancient "core" components.
 It has undergone extensive restoration and repair work at various times.
-It is likely that the statue was assembled into something like its present form by or during the Medieval period.
+It is likely that the statue was assembled into something like its present form by or during the medieval period.
 The earliest textual reference to the Lion is from 1293, when it is recorded as having been restored after long neglect.

-Scholarship over the last 200 years variously attributed the provenance of the most ancient parts of the statue to Assyria, Sassania, Greco-Bactria, medieval Venice, and various other times and places.
-Scientific and art historical studies in the 1980s led to the hypothesis that it was created between the end of the 4th and the beginning of the 3rd centuries BC somewhere in the Hellenistic Greek or Oriental Greek world.
-More recent studies, however, suggest that the statue likely comes from the regions near the lower course of the Yangtze River, in eastern China, and was probably cast sometime in the period from the 7th to the early 10th century CE, during the reign of the Tang Dynasty.
-The original bronze figure, taken as a whole, was likely significantly different from the Lion of today, and would not have originally had any association with Saint Mark.
+Scholarship over the last 200 years has variously attributed the provenance of the most ancient parts of the statue to Assyria, Sassania, Greco-Bactria, medieval Venice, and various other times and places.
+Scientific and art-historical studies in the 1980s led to the hypothesis that it was created between the end of the 4th and the beginning of the 3rd centuries BC somewhere in the Hellenistic Greek or Oriental Greek world.
+More recent studies, however, suggest that the statue probably comes from the regions near the lower course of the Yangtze River, in eastern China, and was probably cast sometime in the period from the 7th to the early 10th century AD, during the reign of the Tang Dynasty.
+The original bronze figure, taken as a whole, was probably significantly different from the Lion of today, and would not have originally had any association with Saint Mark.